Insider Gaming

 In Any Other World

-If it were any other map, would it have been the same story?
-As we, as a collective, poured millions of hours into Call of Duty Warzone, exploring every nook of Verdansk, would it have played out the same way if the map were switched?
+As a collective, we poured millions of hours into Call of Duty Warzone, exploring every nook of Verdansk, but would it have played out the same way if the map were switched?
 I think so.
 I’d like to suggest that if Caldera or Al Mazrah was the map of choice in March 2020, those vibes would have made those maps seem just as memorable.

 By the time Caldera was released, most of us were back at work, out of the house, and our circumstances had once again reverted to a sense of normalcy.
 For the majority of those still playing, our long-term duos, trios, or squads were reduced to shells of their former selves, with friends ‘maybe coming online for one tonight.’

-Personally, I fell head over heels in love with Call of Duty Warzone when it was first released, and I too was furloughed from work, spending 16 weeks with little more to do than play games.
+I fell head over heels in love with Call of Duty Warzone when it was first released, and I too was furloughed from work, spending 16 weeks with little more to do than play games.
 I would revel with my friends until the early hours of the morning, slamming drop after drop after drop.
 It got to the point where I even secured a Guinness World Record on Call of Duty Warzone – on Verdansk.

 But even with that in mind, I know that, in my heart, I miss those vibes and those experiences with friends more than I miss the map itself.